Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Experiment

-\textbf{Object Detectors:} We use two state-of-the art object detectors, YOLO-v2 \cite{redmon2017yolo9000} and Faster R-CNN \cite{ren2015faster}, to evaluate our method.
-These two object detectors are both pretrained on the COCO dataset \cite{lin2014microsoft} which contains 80 classes including ‘person’ class.
+We used two popular detectors to evaluate the proposed method: YOLO-v2 \cite{redmon2017yolo9000} and Faster R-CNN \cite{ren2015faster}.
+These person detectors are both pre-trained on the COCO dataset \cite{lin2014microsoft} that includes a person.
 The minimum detection threshold is set as 0.5 for both Faster R-CNN and YOLO-v2 by default.
-Since the YOLO network takes fixed image size, we resize the image to $416\times416$ after appling UWF.
-Also for the Faster-RCNN, we pad the inputs so that shape of the image becomes square.
-To generate an adversarial patch, we use the public source code \footnote[1]{ \href{https://github.com/wangzh0ng/adversarial_yolo2}{https://github.com/wangzh0ng/adversarial\_yolo2}} \footnote[2]{\href{http://zxwu.azurewebsites.net/}{http://zxwu.azurewebsites.net/}}.
+Since the YOLO network takes fixed image size, we can resize the image to $416\times416$ after applying UDF.
+In the Faster R-CNN, we pad the inputs so that the shape of the image becomes square.
+We use the public source code to generate an adversarial patch \footnote[1]{https://github.com/wangzh0ng/adversarial$\_$yolo2}.
 For the implementation, we adopt Pytorch 1.2 and CUDA 9.2 with a single GEFORCE GTX 1080Ti GPU.